-Committee on Toxicants and Pathogens in Biosolids Applied to Land, supra note 42, at 2, 12.
+COMM.
+ON TOXICANTS AND PATHOGENS IN BIOSOLIDS APPLIED TO LAND, supra note 43, at 2, 12.
 This led the National Research Council to recommend:

 [A] new national survey of chemicals in biosolids should be conducted.
 EPA should review available databases from state programs in designing a new survey.
-Other elements that should be included in the survey are an evaluation of the adequacy of detection methods and limits to support risk assessment; consideration of chemical categories, such as odorants and pharmaceuticals, that were not previously evaluated[.]
+Other elements that should be included in the survey are an evaluation of the adequacy of detection methods and limits to support risk assessment; consideration of chemical categories, such as odorants and pharmaceuticals, that were not previously evaluated